 Step 6: Start Your VPN

-Before you trigger the installation, we need to pop-up the VPN and set it to an Indian server.
+Before you trigger the installation, we need to pop-up the VPN and set it to an Australia server.
 It might work without the VPN for the installation part, but we’re not taking any chances.
 We want to play CoD as soon as possible.
+Please note that the first round of Closed Beta was in India, hence some images in this article might show India VPN.
+The game has since moved on to a second round of closed beta and now can be accessed by connecting to an AU server.
+Other than that, the process remains the same.

 Step 7: BlueStacks Location